straygar/TREC/readme.txt

 - If you opt for the first option, then you will need to run the population script: python populate_trec.py
 - Take into account that for the population script to work you will need to have the trec_eval executable working.

+Our webapp is responsive, so feel free to test it on a phone.

 Developed by: